-The STP, adopted by the TfN Board in March 2024, sets out our vision that by 2050 the North of England will have become a thriving, socially inclusive region.
-Our communities, businesses and places will all benefit from sustainable economic growth, improved health and wellbeing and improved access to opportunities for all.
+The revised STP - which was adopted by the TfN Board in March 2024 - set out our vision that by 2050 the North of England will have become a thriving, socially inclusive region.
+Our communities, businesses and places will all benefit from sustainable economic growth, improved health and wellbeing and access to opportunities for all.
 This will be achieved through a transformed, near zero-emission, integrated, safe, affordable and sustainable transport system, which will enhance connectivity, support mode shift and resilience and improve journey times for all users.